Chana

 Notable People Named Chana

-Makgathatso Charlotte Chana Pilane-Majake is a South African politician and member of the African National Congress, currently serving as the Deputy Minister of Public Service and Administration.
+Chana Pilane-Majake - Makgathatso Pilane-Majake is a South African ANC politician who served as Deputy Minister of Public Service and Administration until 2024.

-Chana Orloff was a Ukrainian-born French and Israeli Art Deco and figurative art sculptor.
+Chana Orloff was a Ukrainian-born sculptor renowned for her Art deco and figurative works in France and Israel.

-Chana Bloch was an American poet, translator, and scholar, known for her work as a professor emerita of English at Mills College in Oakland, California.
+Chana Bloch was an American poet, translator, and scholar who served as a professor emerita of English at Mills College in Oakland, California.

-Chana Schneerson was the wife of Rabbi Levi Yitzchak Schneerson and the mother of the seventh Chabad-Lubavitch Rebbe, Rabbi Menachem Mendel Schneerson.
+Chana Schneerson was the wife of Rabbi Levi Yitzchak Schneerson and mother of Rabbi Menachem Mendel Schneerson, the seventh Chabad-Lubavitch Rebbe.

-Chana Porter is an American playwright, novelist, and education activist, known for her debut novel, The Seep, which was a finalist for the Lambda Literary Award for Transgender Fiction.
+Chana Porter is an American playwright, novelist, and education activist whose debut novel, The Seep, was a finalist for the Lambda Literary Award for Transgender Fiction.

-Chana Joffe-Walt is a renowned radio journalist and producer known for her work on Planet Money and This American Life.
+Chana Joffe-Walt is a radio journalist and producer who has worked on Planet Money and This American Life.

 Layla Hashemi